rashmi2800/M2-EmbSys/Project/1_Requirements/README.md

  ## Component Description

  ### Power Supply:
-All devices, switches, and the microcontroller are powered by an external power supply.
+All devices, switches, and the Arduino is powered by an external power supply.

-### Microcontroller:
+### Microcontroller(Arduino uno):
 Performs all of the operations that our system requires.
 Processes the signals received by the ultrasonic sensor to determine the distance between the object and the sensor.

 ### Ultra Sonic Sensor:
 Ultrasonic signals are sent and received to determine the distance between the sensor and the item.

-### LCD Display
+###  Buzzer
-16*2 LCD Display is used to show warning also to print the distance in CM
+The buzzer alerts when water level is high.

 --------------------------------------